eyolfson/eyolfson.com/README.md

 A simple Django site.

-# Static Files
+## Static Files

+The only static files in this repository are the JavaScript source files.
+All other files either need to be created locally or synchronized with the server.
+To get any missing files from the canonical server run the following command:

+    python manage.py syncstatic

-You need to ensure you have the CSS files setup.
-If you're on macOS, you can install the command line tool with `brew install sass/sass/sass`.
+If you'd like, you can generate the CSS files yourself.
+On macOS, you can install the command line tool with `brew install sass/sass/sass`.
 Afterwards, run the following command in the base directory: